-Here are elements of poetic expression borrowed from Scripture, or like unto Scripture.
-The words resonate with the Revelation of Saint John and Doctrine and Covenants Section 58, a section that describes, and transcends, an observed Sabbath in the delightsome land of Zion.
-To the little band of saints, sabbath gathering, Jackson County, Missouri (once Eden) was now home.
-(And there also are echoes of the Book of Abraham yet to come: "another place of residence," "happiness," "rest": home.)
 Adam-ondi-Ahman (Nibley reads "Adam in the Presence of God"), found in early Latter-day Saint writings and attributed to the Prophet Joseph, names the residence of Adam after his expulsion from the Garden of Eden.
-Spring Hill, overlooking the Grand River and located near the Missouri towns of Gallatin and Westport, was once the home of Adam, a once and future king (Doctrine and Covenants 116:1).
+Spring Hill, overlooking the Grand River near Westport, Missouri, was, after the Fall, the home of Adam (Doctrine and Covenants 116:1).
 As for Zion, the Prophet Joseph had already published a revelation about the home of Enoch: "And it came to pass in his days, that he built a city that was called the City of Holiness, even ZION" (Moses 7:19).
 And Zomar?
 Nothing on heaven or on earth seems to help us with Zomar.

-Did the description of the great valley orchard also come from the prophetic mind?
+Did the description of the great valley orchard of Zomar also come from the prophetic mind?
 Or did it come from the minds of his associates, perhaps in consultation with the Prophet?
 I picture these brethren sitting, speaking, pondering together; then each making his own attempt to pull the threads together.
 What results is disparity, separation, difference.
 Ultimately it is the Prophet Joseph alone who enters history as the translator of ancient records.
 There is no peer.

-If it is the Prophet who gives us Adam-ondi-Ahman and Enoch's Zion, then Zomar plausibly also comes from the Prophet.
+If it is Joseph Smith who gives us Adam-ondi-Ahman and Enoch's Zion, then Zomar plausibly also comes from him.
 Zomar as Zion thus also appears in the anti-Mormon letters of apostate Ezra Booth.
 Again, in an imaginative piece by Elder Parley P. Pratt, the expression zo-ma-rah fancifully names the "Pure News" of a longed-for future day--a Deseret News or Zion Times, if you will ("One Hundred Years Hence: 1945," 141, Millennial Star 6:9, 15 Oct.
 1845; for these references see Samuel M. Brown, "Joseph (Smith) in Egypt: Babel, Hieroglyphs, and the Pure Language of Eden," Church History 78:1, 2009, 26-65, esp. footnote 114).
 According to Samuel Brown, "imaginative associations" like those about gardens and Zomar abound in "American hieroglyphic culture" and "both illuminate and extend familiar concepts from antebellum culture"--which explains everything!
 Yet Zomar, however odd in heaven or earth, "is not all pure nonsense."
 In fact, it is not nonsense at all--and we shall return to the theme of Joseph in Egypt momentarily.

 tsmr [ts-m-r] "fructbar sein" [to be fruitful] (Amorite, Syriac, Arabic)